tempusfrangit/HAProxyKeystoneMiddlware/README.md

 (devstack-y) and you'll need to modifiy the code to auth correctly with your site.

-My Example configuration for HAProxy is as follows:
+My Example configuration for HAProxy is as follows with the two lua files in `/etc/haproxy`:

     global
         log /dev/log	local0